infinum/ngx-form-object/docusaurus/docs/guides/form-creation-overrides.md

 Depening on a use case, `car` forms may be `FormGroup`, `FormStore<Car>` or even `FormControls`.
 For creation of `FormArray` containing `FormStore` instances rather use [create method override](#override-create-form-object-method).
 :::

-Build method is also useful for defining type of form field.
+The `build` method is also useful for defining type of a form field.
 For example, create `ExtendedFormControl` instead of default `ExtendedFromArray` for `HasMany` relationships.

 ```ts title="user.form-object.ts"
 public buildCars(cars: Array<Car>): ExtendedFormControl {